pavinpp/MSc-MCM-JAX/README.md

   <img src="assets/predicted.png" alt="" width="1000">
 </p>
 <p align="center">
-Temporal evolution of the density field determined using neural network for the inverse multiphase flow control problem of forming a circular pattern at t = 900.
+Temporal evolution of the density field determined using neural network for the inverse multiphase flow control problem of forming a droplet at t = 900.
 The MLP output is used as the initial condition for LBM and the backpropagation step during training leverages the auto-differentiation capabilities of JAX (see paper for details).
 </p>

 <br>